 I know better than to start with Dungeons and Dragons.
 We need to work our way there in easy stages .

 So why not kick things off with Traveller?
 Its 1977 publication established Marc Miller’s Game Designers’ Workshop as a force that even TSR would have to reckon with, particularly as the game quickly outgunned TSR’s own science fiction contender, Gamma World.
 Turns out that swashbuckling space opera resonated more than a scenario in which Earth had been microwaved and a bunch of mutants were left to fight over the scraps.
 One can speculate that perhaps in the Cold War throes of the 1970s/1980s, post-apocalyptic environments seemed a little too real.
 A dose of healthy escapism was in order.

-- Rereading the Vorkosigan Saga: A Civil Campaign, Chapter 6 1 hour ago on
+- Rereading the Vorkosigan Saga: Diplomatic Immunity, Chapter 1 1 hour ago on